THE PEASANT CANTATA by Johann Sebastian Bach

 ALL THE DIAMONDS Songs Inspired by the Night Sky

 8, 9 & 10 February 2018, 8:00 p.m.; 10 February 2018, 2:00 p.m.

 Enoch Turner Schoolhouse, 106 Trinity Street, near the Distillery District

 From your candle-lit table in the historic Enoch Turner Schoolhouse, enjoy a glass of wine and Bach's raucous cantata followed by songs and poetry inspired by the night sky.

 Our annual winter visit to the beautiful Enoch Turner Schoolhouse is one of the most popular and treasured events on our calendar.
 This season’s visit is a classic TMT pairing:

 Sung in English and featuring some of Canada's leading performers, the boisterous The Peasant Cantata draws on the popular tunes of Bach's time, featuring a courting couple who are very much at home in the tavern where they sing lustily and celebrate.
 Love, sex, and complaining about taxes -- as popular in 1742 as they are today!

-All the Diamonds is an intimate cabaret performance, led by Patricia O’Callaghan and supported by a top-notch band, performing songs drawn from across the ages, with a spotlight on some of Canada’s great repertoire including Bruce Cockburn, Leonard Cohen and Joni Mitchell.
+Following intermission, we present All the Diamonds, an intimate cabaret performance led by Patricia O'Callaghan and supported by a top-notch band.
+They will be performing songs from across the ages, including repertoire by Franz Schubert, Bruce Cockburn, and Hoagy Carmichael.